PatWie/CppNumericalSolvers/README.md

     }

 Notice, the gradient is passed by reference!
-After defining the problem it can be initialised in your code by:
+After defining the problem it can be initialized in your code by:

     // init problem
     YourProblem f;